moj-analytical-services/dbtools/README.md

 ## Installation

 Run the following commands in the R console.
+I can only apologise that this is so complicated.

 ```R
 # Make sure you're using the latest package versions